What is equity release?

 There is no easier way to access the equity you have tied up in your current property, however, is equity release right for everyone?

 One of the benefits of an equity release scheme is that no monthly payments are required.
-Instead the interest generated by the equity release lifetime mortgage is added to the outstanding loan balance each month and repaid when the property is either refinanced or sold after the mortgage holder dies or moves into long-term care.
-Following sale, any remaining funds, once the equity release mortgage is repaid, will be forwarded to your estate, unless other arrangements have been made.
+Instead, the interest generated by the equity release lifetime mortgage is added to the outstanding loan balance each month and repaid when the property is either refinanced or sold after the mortgage holder dies or moves into long-term care.
+Following the sale, any remaining funds, once the equity release mortgage is repaid, will be forwarded to your estate unless other arrangements have been made.